 Skin color changes can be their own condition, or they may be caused by other medical conditions or disorders.

 Generally, skin color changes are cosmetic and do not affect physical health.
 However, mental stress can occur because of pigment changes.
-Some pigment changes may be a sign that you are at risk for other medical disorders.
+Some pigment changes may be a sign that you are at risk of other medical disorders.

 You may use lotions that bleach or lighten the skin to reduce discoloration or to even the skin tone where hypopigmented areas are large or very noticeable.
+Follow the instructions on the package about how to use such products.

 Selenium sulfide (Selsun Blue), ketoconazole, or tolnaftate (Tinactin) lotion can help treat tinea versicolor.
 Apply as directed to the affected area daily until the discolored patches disappear.
 Tinea versicolor often returns, even with treatment.